Rug care guides & conservation notes

 Rug Appraisal for Estates: What Probate and Inheritance Require

 Rugs in an estate are personal property assets.
-USPAP-compliant written valuations are what courts and the IRS accept.
+RICA-certified written valuations are what courts and the IRS accept.
 Here is the process — including Form 8283 for charitable donations.

 Read article